DataDog/integrations-core/wazuh/README.md

       * The `server` tag should contain the IP address where your Datadog Agent is running.

-      * The `port` tag should contain the port on which your Datadog Agent is listening.
+      * The `port` tag should contain the port where your Datadog Agent is listening.

       Note: Using JSON format is required, since Wazuh pipeline parses JSON formatted logs only.
   5. Click the **Save** button.